Sarracenia leucophylla x rubra

 (13 reviews)

 This plant is simply Christmas in July!
-Intricate, dark-red veins of the S. rubra imposed on the color and height of S. leucophylla make for a breath-taking plant.
+Intricate, dark-red veins of the S. rubra imposed on the color and height of S. leucophylla make for a breathtaking plant.
 The pitchers are predominantly red and white throughout the top half of the leaf, giving way to nearly pure red halfway down.
 Lids are slightly scalloped, upturned, and white with red veining.
 The throat is generous and inflated near the top of the trap.
-Interior of the pitcher is lime green.
+The interior of the pitcher is lime green.
 Red gradually turns to green in the lower portions of the exterior.
+The pitchers are also quite tall!
 Look for its best pitchers of the season in late summer through the first frost of fall.

 Type of Plant: Outdoor perennial for container growing.